 Sperm and a bucket of water?

-Sperm can be pretty hardy when they're in hospitable environments, like the female reproductive track.
+Sperm can be pretty hardy when they're in hospitable environments, like the reproductive track of someone with a vagina.
 They can survive for days in there.
 However, in an inhospitable environment (on towels, clothing, sheets, the wall, bathtub, etc.), they don't last very long at all.
 In those situations, we're talking about a lifespan of (on average) about 20 minutes.
 You see, all in all, sperm are still relatively delicate.
 They require a really specific set of circumstances to be at their best.
 They are sensitive to things like the temperature and pH of their environment.
 So dropping sperm into a bucket of water really isn't going to be an environment that is terribly healthy for them, they won't survive long at all there (likely even less than that average 20 minutes).

-The bottom line is that for any pregnancy risk to occur, you really have to have direct contact between a woman's genitals and fresh, wet ejaculate.
+The bottom line is that for any pregnancy risk to occur, you really have to have direct contact between a vagina or vulva and fresh, wet ejaculate.
 In water, risk only occurs if you have direct, unprotected contact.
-So you would have to be directly penetrating or rubbing your partner's genitals for there to be risk.
+So you would have to be inserting your penis or rubbing your partner's genitals with fresh semen for there to be risk.
 Ejaculate, on it's own, in water is not going to find it's way to where it needs to go.
 The situations you describe do not cause a risk of pregnancy.

 You may also find these links helpful:

 Where DID I Come From?
 A Refresher Course in Human Reproduction

 10 of the Best Things You Can Do for Your Sexual Self (at Any Age)